alexs2112/TerminalHero/README.md

 - Save and Load Level Up Handler, will need to reference each stored companion that has already been pickled
 	- Currently this is just the player, so we also need to handle all party members as party members are pickled under player
 	- Once we can store companions away, this will need to be slightly revisited
+- Fix Escape scren for loading, allow loading from non-world screens,
+  - World may need to be decoupled from Game
+  - You can only Save from World, Dungeons, Area, you can Load from anywhere
 - Unit Tests:
 	- Create a World, save World, load World, hash both objects and see if they are the same